gheydon/redback/README.md

 # U2 Web Development Environment (RedBack) for PHP [![Build Status](https://travis-ci.org/gheydon/redback.png)](https://travis-ci.org/gheydon/redback)
-Allows native communitcation with RocketSoftware’s U2 database Enviroments using the U2 Web Development Environment, and also providing methods which allow PHP to make greater use of the native U2 dynamic arrays.
+Allows native communitcation with RocketSoftware's U2 database Enviroments using the U2 Web Development Environment, and also providing methods which allow PHP to make greater use of the native U2 dynamic arrays.
 ## Compatibility
 ### U2 Web Development Environment (RedBack) 4
 Full support for Web DE 4.2.16+ in native PHP.